At a routine 36-week prenatal exam, Jessie Ha’s blood pressure measured 120/80.

 Fortunately, preeclampsia is finally getting the attention it deserves.
 A study in California that tracked maternal deaths between 2003-2005 found that 60% of deaths from preeclampsia could have been prevented with proper care.
 And a new collaboration between the CDC Foundation, the Centers for Disease Control and Prevention (CDC) and the Association of Maternal and Child Health Programs (AMCHP) is creating a national database to investigate maternal deaths.
 In 2006, the NIH was funding only 40 research projects on preeclampsia.
 By 2013, it was funding over 180 such projects.

 But even better than early detection and management, we need prevention.
-Obviously, detection and management are critical, but we also need a way to stop preeclampsia before it wreaks havoc on mom and baby.
+We need a way to stop preeclampsia before it wreaks havoc on mom and baby.